 Trying a pattern from ‘Knitting with the Modern Maker’ and what changes I made.

 Spirals can be found everywhere, in a vast array of sizes.
-For example they occur naturally in anything from shells to spiral arm galaxies.
-They are also found in manmade … Continue reading Mirrored Spirals
+They occur naturally in anything from shells to spiral arm galaxies.
+They are also found in manmade items like … Continue reading Mirrored Spirals

 An ermine motif that runs parallel to the band with wavy borders, and a few notes on converting from Nm to crochet thread size (ticket no) and back.

 Have you ever added trim to a garment, and had only one or two woven motifs left over?
 I’ve ended up with small pieces where there’s barely enough room to … Continue reading Stabilising leftover tablet weaving

 A doubleface tablet weaving pattern for an ermine motif aligned across the band.